Local Housing Strategies – Questions and Answers

 Successful approaches to delivering homes for keyworkers, should be shared widely across the public sector, to encourage local solutions to local problems.

 What consideration should be given to the housing needs of service personnel, veterans and their families when developing a Local Housing Strategy?

 Housing is a key priority for the defence community and the Scottish Government, which continues to work towards the vision that all people in Scotland live in high quality sustainable homes that they can afford and that meet their needs.

 Local authorities should fully consider the needs of service personnel, veterans and their families when developing their Local Housing Strategy.
 In areas with large services establishments, local authorities should work with relevant personnel from these establishments to ensure that any potential issues with regard to housing for ex-Services personnel are addressed at an early stage.
 These may include the prevention of homelessness for those leaving the services and needs arising from poor health and/or a disability.

 A local authority's allocation policy for social rented housing should ensure fair and sympathetic consideration for ex-service personnel, giving them the same priority as others with a similar level of need.
-The Housing (Scotland) Act 2010 allows ex-service personnel to establish a local connection to the area in which they served, to help ensure fair treatment.
+The Housing (Scotland) Act 2010 allows ex-service personnel to establish a local connection to the area in which they served, to help ensure fair treatment, which local authorities can apply when dealing with homelessness applications.
 Further guidance and examples of good practice

 Telephone: 0300 244 4000